-The Principles of Successful Soil Erosion Prevention
+The Principles of Successful Prevention of Soil Erosion

-Finding sustainable erosion control solutions for agricultural areas and construction sites is essential for preventing land degradation, sediment runoff, and r water pollution.
+Finding sustainable erosion control solutions for agricultural areas and construction sites is essential for preventing land degradation, sediment runoff, and water pollution.

 Efficient erosion control practices implemented on construction sites rely on firm principles to prevent harmful effects and protect the soil from erosion.
 Some of the essential soil erosion control principles are:

-- Improve erosion and sediment control to decrease soil deterioration and sediment production
+- Improve erosion and sediment control to decrease soil deterioration and sediment production,

-- Shorten construction phases to limit soil exposure to harmful natural processes as much as possible.
+- Shorten construction phases to limit soil exposure to harmful natural processes as much as possible,

-- Implement perimeter and on-site erosion control practices to slow down erosive velocities and enable sediment to settle out of runoff water before leaving the construction site.
+- Implement perimeter and on-site erosion control practices to slow down erosive velocities and enable sediment to settle out of runoff water before leaving the construction site,

-- Focus on preventing and managing erosion at sites transected by streams or near wetlands that are more sensitive to this harmful process.
+- Focus on preventing and managing erosion at sites transected by streams or near wetlands that are more sensitive to this harmful process,

 - Monitor and maintain erosion control solutions regularly to ensure their efficiency.